 Map

-The Map type in Mongoose stores key-value pairs where the keys are strings, and the values can be of any type.
-This type is useful when storing dynamic or unpredictable fields in a document, such as settings, metadata, or localized content where the exact structure may vary.
-Unlike an Object, a Map explicitly informs Mongoose that the field will be used as a key-value store.
-It offers better performance and clarity when dealing with dynamic fields.
-For example, a Map could store translations for text, with each key representing a language code and its value being the translated string.
+The Map type stores key-value pairs where the keys are strings and the values can be of any type.
+It is useful for storing dynamic or unpredictable fields such as settings, metadata, or localized content where the exact structure may vary.
+Unlike a plain Object, a Map explicitly tells Mongoose the field will be used as a key-value store, which offers better performance and clarity when dealing with dynamic fields.

 Example: